General Travel Questions

 What do you do about childcare while working?

 Micheal watches Little Nomad for two hours in the morning while I work.
 Then I take over and Micheal goes to a co-working space or cafe to work for the rest of the day.
-I get two more hours to work during L.N.’s nap.
-Sometimes I take L.N. to an indoor playground in the afternoon and I can get an extra 30 minutes of work done on something that does not require 100% concentration.
+I also work after he has gone to bed.
+Sometimes I take L.N. to an indoor playground in the afternoon and I can get an extra 30-60 minutes of work done on something that does not require 100% concentration.
 If one of us has extra work that needs to be done, they get to work Saturday morning.